Ocean’s Eleven Prequel: Cast, Plot Details, Release Date And More

 While Oceans has been in active development since last year, a release date is yet to be confirmed.

-Nevertheless, the anticipation is mounting and fans can’t wait to see Robbie and Gosling, once again, light up the screen with their chemistry.
+Nevertheless, the anticipation is mounting as fans can’t wait to see Robbie and Gosling, once again, lighting up the screen with their chemistry.

 (Header and feature image courtesy: Credits: IMDb/Ocean’s Eleven/Terminal/La La Land)